 Later on, it was agreed that the icon should be preserved in a church due to its sentimental value.
 To that end, a church was built named “New Sumela Monastery” and the icon was placed in this church.
 Today, this church that houses the icon is regarded by the Orthodox believers as a spot on the way to pilgrimage.

-The entrance fee to Sumela Monastery is 10 Turkish Liras.
+Sumela Monastery entrance fee is 50 Turkish Liras as of 2021.
 Tickets are free for children under 8 years.
 Museum Pass Turkey is valid at the entrance to Trabzon Soumela Monastery.

-Sumela Monastery is open to visitors between 8:00 am and 7:00 pm in the summer season between 1 April and 1 October.
-It closes at 5:00 pm between 1 October and 1 April, which is considered the winter season.
+Sumela Monastery opening hours are between 9:00 am and 6:30 pm in the summer season between 15 March and 15 October.
+It closes at 4:00 pm between 15 October and 15 March, which is considered the winter season.
 Sumela Monastery is open to visitors every day of the week.

 Visiting times of the museum may change due to some events and renovations.
 Before going to the museum, I recommend you to visit the official website of Trabzon Sumela Monastery and review the latest situation.